Last updated on October 10th, 2021 at 08:39 am

 In review, LifeSiteNews primarily reports on anti-abortion, anti-gay marriage, and pro-Evangelical Christian issues.
 An example of a pro-Christian story is why being Christian means traveling with Jesus from Bethlehem to Calvary.
 LifeSiteNews also has a favorable opinion of former President Trump, as evidenced by this piece: How Trump brought Christmas back to America.
 Editorially, every story is right-leaning, including this story that sources non-credible sources such as Rush Limbaugh and CNSNews.

-Scientifically, they often promote false or misleading information related to Planned Parenthood, abortion, and Covid-19.
-In general, story selection favors the Christian right and denigrates the left, while not always being factual in reporting.
+Scientifically, they often promote false or misleading information related to Planned Parenthood, abortion, and Covid-19 (see failed fact checks below).
+In general, story selection favors the Christian right and denigrates the left while consistently not being factual in reporting.

 Failed Fact Checks